-Children with eczema may also have allergies and immunodeficiency disorders.
+Children with severe eczema may also have allergies and immunodeficiency disorders.
 This requires a high degree of coordination among medical specialties and can be challenging for families to navigate.
-The Allergy-Immunology-Dermatology Clinic at Children’s Hospital of Philadelphia (CHOP) integrates treatment across all three areas of specialty into one visit.
+The Allergy-Immunology-Dermatology Clinic at Children’s Hospital of Philadelphia (CHOP) integrates consultation for treatment across all three areas of specialty into one visit.
 Children and their caregivers benefit from the coordinated approach to care as well as the convenience of seeing all three specialists in one visit.

 Who we treat